The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Interpretation

 The high opacity of this envelope gas to the Balmer transitions is seen as the Balmer absorption present in both \Halpha{} and \Hbeta{}.
 In a gas that is optically thick to Balmer lines due to the metastable 2s state, higher Balmer transitions are efficiently converted into \Halpha{}, pushing the \Halpha{}/\Hbeta{} ratio to even higher values \citep{Chang25}.
 This is an effect analogous to the Lyman Case B approximation \citep[the so-called Balmer on-the-spot approximation; e.g.,][]{osterbrock2006}.
 A combination of this effect with the aforementioned collisional excitation effects of high column density gas are likely driving the steep Balmer decrement observed in GN-9771 and other LRDs in the literature.

 One striking feature is the fact that the Balmer absorption appears to be relatively stronger in \Hbeta{} than in \Halpha{}, whereas it is theoretically expected to be the opposite.
 This has previously also been observed in other LRDs \citep[e.g.,][]{deugenio2025_absorber}.
 However, as discussed in Sect.~\ref{sec:balmer_O3}, our fiducial model also admits an absorption component with a fixed $\tau(\Hbeta)/\tau(\Halpha)=0.137$, albeit yielding a significantly worse BIC value ($\rm\Delta BIC \approx 16$).
 Therefore, our fiducial model still predicts a tension with the theoretical optical depth ratio, although the tension can be alleviated when taking into account the degeneracies of the emission components in the line core.
 On the other hand, a tentative deviation of the theoretical $\tau(\Hbeta)/\tau(\Halpha)=0.137$ could be explained by different Balmer lines being effectively emitted at slightly different depths into the cloud.
-Note that the optical depth to Balmer absorptions in a neutral dense gas is very high, facilitating this effect within not very large physical distances.
-Alternatively, this result could be attributed to differences in the absorption ``infilling'', if relatively higher fraction of \Halpha{} emission is emitted at the edge of the cloud compared to H$\beta$ (see Fig.~\ref{fig:BHS_line_emissivities}).
-This could occur in the case that \Halpha{} and \Hbeta{} emission is driven by collisions in the edge of the warm layer, also evidenced by the lack of P-Cygni emission in \Hbeta{}.
-The P-Cygni components of \Halpha{} and \Hbeta{} (Fig. $\ref{fig:Ha_line_fit}$) interestingly have comparalbe line-widths as the [\feii{}] emission, suggesting that both the Balmer lines and [\feii{}] could indeed partially originate from the warm layer.
+We note that the optical depth to Balmer absorptions in a neutral dense gas is very high, facilitating this effect within not very large physical distances.
+This hypothesis could also explain the tentative difference in the exponential wing widths of \Halpha{} and \Hbeta{} (see Sect.~\ref{sec:balmer_O3}), as both lines would potentially experience different electron column densities.
+Alternatively, this result could be attributed to differences in the absorption infilling, if relatively higher fraction of \Halpha{} emission is emitted at the edge of the cloud compared to H$\beta$ (see Fig.~\ref{fig:BHS_line_emissivities}).
+This could occur in the case that \Halpha{} and \Hbeta{} emission is driven by collisions in the edge of the warm layer, also evidenced by the lack of P Cygni emission in \Hbeta{}.
+The P Cygni components of \Halpha{} and \Hbeta{} (Fig. $\ref{fig:Ha_line_fit}$) interestingly have comparable line widths as the [\feii{}] emission, suggesting that both the Balmer lines and [\feii{}] could indeed partially originate from the warm layer.
 Alternatively, this component could originate from the resonantly scattered H$\beta$ photons that branched to H$\alpha$.
-We emphasize that due to the strong degeneracies of our fiducial model used to fit \Halpha{} and \Hbeta{}, addressing the flux and spectral shape of this ``infilling'' component remains challenging (see Sect.~\ref{sec:balmer_O3}).
+We emphasize that due to the strong degeneracies of our fiducial model used to fit \Halpha{} and \Hbeta{}, addressing the flux and spectral shape of this infilling component remains challenging (see Sect.~\ref{sec:balmer_O3}).
 Generally, more tailored radiative transfer simulations \citep[e.g., building upon the model presented in][]{Chang25}, incorporating the effects of collisional excitation, are required to further study the exact conditions yielding the high H$\alpha$/H$\beta$ ratios and explaining the detailed differences in the line-profiles.